GE embraces alternative care to fight opioid crisis

 LAS VEGAS — After a 20-year-old employee died of an accidental drug overdose three years ago, GE knew they had to give their employees tools to combat the opioid epidemic.

 Diana Han, chief medical officer and global medical director at GE, said the company adjusted its employee benefits to prevent and treat opioid addiction.
-GE partnered with the insurance company Anthem to roll out new benefits, which included physical therapy and other alternative treatments, Han said during a panel at the Benefits Forum & Expo last week.
+GE partnered with the insurance company Anthem to roll out new benefits, which included physical therapy and other alternative treatments, Han said during a panel at SourceMedia's Benefits Forum & Expo last week.

 “We tend to assume substance abuse users are unemployed, but 70% of them are actually employees,” said Eric Bailly, business solutions director at Anthem.
 “But introducing quality care into the ecosystem can help employees get their lives back on track.”

 More than 130 Americans die from opioid overdoses every day, according to the Centers for Disease Control and Prevention.
 The epidemic costs the U.S. economy $78.5 billion a year in increased “cost of healthcare, lost productivity, addiction treatment and criminal justice involvement,” the CDC says.
 Yet, only 6% of employers offer alternative treatments in their benefit plans, according to a study by the Society for Human Resource Management.

 GE discovered that 70% of its U.S. employees live in counties where drug related deaths occur at a more than 50% higher rate than the national average, Han said.
 The majority of those counties are in the Midwest and Southern states, where blue collar jobs are prevalent and opioids are commonly prescribed for musculoskeletal pain, she said.

 “Our factories are in communities where [opioids are] a big problem,” Han said.
 “We knew we had to do a full-court press to address this as an employer.”